tradingeconomics/tradingeconomics/R/tradingeconomics/README.md

 	 outType - string. 'dict'(default) for dictionary format output, 'df' for data frame, 'raw' for list of dictionaries without any parsing. credentials - string.
 User's credentials.
-Results are available in dataframe format or list.
+Results are available in data frame format or list.